Last Revision: 28 December 2020

-International projects with information in English, German or French
+with information in English, German, French or Spanish

 Projects with information in English about Arabic children's literature

 International Board on Books